INSIDE: Buckingham Palace Changing of the Guard Ceremony is the Best History Lesson for World Schooling families in London.

 - Spur Road, on the left facing the Palace, gives a limited view but an opportunity to watch the New Guard and band marching up Birdcage Walk on their way to Changing the Guard at Buckingham Palace.

-- If want to avoid the gigantic crowds at Buckingham Palace, and are are happy enough seeing the ‘The Queen’s Guard’ march past, take a look here to see the routes the guards take to and from the Palace, and stand there.
+- If want to avoid the gigantic crowds at Buckingham Palace, and are are happy enough seeing the ‘The Queen’s Guard’ march past, head to the Wellington Barracks at 10.15am.
+Watch the preparation of the New Guard forming, and hear them play a few songs before they depart for Buckingham Palace.

 Insider Tips for Watching Changing of the Guards with Kids